-How did we get to this point in the story?
+now ald we get to this point in the story?

+What is the plot conflict in this scene and how does it get resolved?
 Explore the meaning of the resolved conflict.
-Write out your conclusions below.
-If you haven't done so already, explain how the design patterns add clarity, and extra layer of meaning to the plot conflict. or an
+Write out your conclusions below. n't done so already, explain how the design patterns add clarity, and or an of meaning to the plot conflict.